catalyzeio/stratum-docs/troubleshooting/monitoring-troubleshooting.md

 ## Alerting
 - **One of my services is down and I did not receive a notification**
-	- **Potential Issue:** Your monitoring service may not be configured to contact you.
+	- **Potential Issue:** Your monitoring service may not be configured to notify you.
-	- **Potential Solution:** Contact [Catalyze support](https://resources.catalyze.io/stratum/articles/contact/) to add a variety of means to contact personnel when an appropriate events occurs.
-You can be contacted via Slack, Email, text and a variety of other means.
-(Wordy, fix this)
+	- **Potential Solution:** Monitoring services can be configured to use a variety of means to contact personnel when an appropriate events occurs.
+You can be contacted via Slack, Email, text and others.
+Contact [Catalyze support](https://resources.catalyze.io/stratum/articles/contact/) to set up monitoring notifications.